- CHS 1966-1968

 - World-recognised harmonica player

-Jim Conway is acknowledged as a highly accomplished harmonica player whose distinctive style is well known to blues, jazz and country music enthusiasts.
+Jim is acknowledged as a highly accomplished harmonica player whose distinctive style is well known to blues, jazz and country music enthusiasts around the world.

-Jim was a member of the Conway Brothers Hiccups Orchestra from 1984–1988 and toured the U.K. in 1986, appearing at the Edinburgh Festival, the Capitol Music Festival and the Newcastle Festival.
+Jim was born into a family of vaudeville, theatre and opera.
+Jim and his brother Mic performed in the school’s Talent Quest as The Jelly Bean Jug Band.
+The band was formed just for a laugh, but they annihilated the competition.
+He was a member of the Conway Brothers Hiccups Orchestra from 1984–1988 and toured the U.K. in 1986, appearing at the Edinburgh Festival, the Capitol Music Festival and the Newcastle Festival.
 In 1988, the Conway Brothers appeared at the Houston International Festival, World Expo 88 and the Perth festival.

 Jim joined the Backsliders in 1989, touring nationally at festivals which include the Perth, Adelaide, Sydney, Brisbane and Melbourne festivals, Womad, the East Coast Blues Festival, the Port Fairy Folk Festival, and the Gold Coast International Jazz and Blues Festival.
 He has twice been a judge at the Hohner Australian Harmonica Championships at the Tamworth Country Music Festival.

 Apart from four successful recordings, including two gold records with Captain Matchbox, and an album with The Conway Brothers, Jim co-produced two of the Backsliders albums: Sitting On a Million and Hellhound.